Tips To Run Faster

 I hope I run a fast enough marathon time in the near future to give up my VIP treatment to someone a major race would never pay attention to.

-Where is the challenge in picking easy goals.
+Where is the challenge in having easy goals?

 You have to live on the edge because the comfort zone is not your friend.